ys44421/ctf-writeup/CyberPsychosis.md

 # CyberPsychosis - writeup

+- **CTF name:** HackTheBox
+- **Challenge name:** CyberPsychosis
+- **Challenge description:** A malicious Linux kernel module (`diamorphine.ko`) rootkit was provided.
+The module hides files/processes and contains a secret signal-based way to escalate to root.
+The task is to analyze the module, disarm it, and find the hidden flag.
+- **Challenge category:** Reverse engineering / Kernel rootkit
+- **Challenge difficulty:** Easy

+---

 ## Summary
 This challenge contained a malicious Linux kernel module called `diamorphine.ko`.
 The module acted like a rootkit: it hid files/processes and provided a secret way to get root permissions.